ltatakis/ElsevierExercise/README.md

 ## Running

-### Deployment
+### Deployment on AWS using Tomcat 8.

-Currently, this code is deployed using tomcat 8.
+Currently, this code is deployed using [Tomcat 8](https://tomcat.apache.org/download-80.cgi).
-For the deployment of this application, we simply copy the app folder into the webapps section of the tomcat.
+For the deployment of this application, we  copy the app folder into the webapps section of the tomcat.
 We start the tomcat server by running `./catalina.sh start` found in the `tomcat/bin` folder.
 Given the setup of the server and the ports chosen the app will appear at: `http://example.com:port/app`